33 Types of Ants in South Carolina

 A common species found across the southern United States, Lasius neoniger lives mostly in fields and cultivated areas.

-This type of ant feeds on dead insects and other tiny invertebrates that they find on the ground.
+This type of ant feeds on dead insects and other tiny invertebrates found on the ground.
 Also, they can feed on plant material.

 Moving on, these ants are social insects that live in colonies and share food among the colony members.
 They reproduce by laying eggs in late summer or early fall.